 I will be teaching a class in seminary called “Theology and Culture” in a little over a week.
 I look forward to the opportunity.
 Most of the classes I teach are topics of classic evangelical missiology.
-These topics are generally so focused on the practice of theology, the theological foundation is sometimes rather murky.
+These topics are generally so focused on the practice of missions, the theological foundation is sometimes rather murky.
 But with the Theology and Culture class, one is required to analyze and bridge the gap between unchanging God and changing man, between the past and the present, between the church and the world.

 I like to think that a good foundation is fundamental to a good structure (though a good foundation does not guarantee a good structure).
 Therefore, it feels good to not only try to help students gain this foundation, but to help myself as well.